Maitreya77/Ferret-Coin/README.md

 ## 🧷 How to Get FRT

-Initial community distribution is happening on Instagram and Telegram.
+Initial community distribution is happening on Instagram.
 Liquidity will launch once there are 1,000 followers and 1,000 ferrets in the wild. 🧼

 ---